regexthegod/minimal-pthread-examples/README.md

 # minimal-pthreads-examples
 These are minimal pthreads examples.

+## Instructions

-Save the appropriate example file and compile it using `gcc example.c -o example -pthread`.
+Clone the repository using the command `git clone https://github.com/regexthegod/minimal-pthreads-examples.git` and compile everything inside of it using `make`.